What Is Anti-Aliasing And Which Type Should You Use?

 How Does Anti-Aliasing Work?

 Let’s delve deeper into the original problem to better understand the issue.
 When pixelized images are shown, the lines in these images are made of pixels strung together.
-This is fine if those lines are exclusively vertical or horizontal, but they rarely are.
+This is fine if those lines are solely vertical or horizontal, but they rarely are.

 Which Type Of Anti-Aliasing Does What?